holochain-gym/holochain-gym.github.io/docs/developers/index.md

 In our gym you will find interactive *simulations*, working example *code* and hands-on *exercises*.
 On the left, you have a list of exercises, ordered from easy to hard.

-**First stop: Requirements**
+**First stop: Concepts**

+Work through the simulations in the [Concepts](/concepts) section, so you understand the main ideas underpinning every holochain app.

+**Next up: Requirements**

 * Make sure your [setup](/developers/requirements/setup) is correct.
 * Take the [anatomy](/developers/requirements/anatomy) lesson to understand the file and folder structure of an exercise.

-**Next up: Concepts**

-Work through the simulations and read through the code examples in the [Concepts](/developers/concepts) section, so you understand the main ideas underpinning every holochain app.
-It will give you time to get used to the Rust syntax and see some [HDK](https://developer.holochain.org/docs/glossary/#holochain-development-kit-hdk) functions in action.
+This will give you time to get used to the Rust syntax and see some [HDK](https://developer.holochain.org/docs/glossary/#holochain-development-kit-hdk) functions in action.

 **Finally**